josephburgess/breeze/README.md

 Breeze is a Go-based api/middleware service that provides a secure, authenticated proxy to the OpenWeatherMap API.
 It serves as the backend for my [gust](https://github.com/josephburgess/gust) weather tui app, and also serves a silly widget on my personal site [http://joeburgess.dev](http://joeburgess.dev).

+If you need a weather API you're probably better off going straight to the source, this is quite a specific solution, but its been a fun project and works well for my use cases!

 ## Features

 - **GitHub OAuth Authentication**: Secure user authentication via GitHub